we-are-alluma/datavis-styleguide/_posts/2020-06-08-likert-scales.md

 This logic is true for [horizontal bar charts too](#horizontal-bar-charts).

 ## Pie charts
+Pie charts emphasize the idea of a section _being part of a whole_.
+In this case they also facilitate grouping sections in our minds.
+We can easily see whether the reds or the blues are larger than the other.
+Pie charts sections, however, can be hard to interpret if they are not

 Part of whole.
 Mostly good when it's clean easy-to-visualize slices (10%, 25%, 33%, etc)

 <!-- Tab links -->